 3. Environmental factors

 Not all sore throats infections are viral or bacterial in nature.
-If you are sensitive to mold, animal dander, pollen or other irritants, exposure to these allergens may trigger the accumulation of extra mucus in the throat, which later leads to a sore throat.
+If you are sensitive to mold, animal dander, pollen or other irritants, exposure to these allergens may trigger the accumulation of extra mucus in the throat, which can lead to a sore throat.

 How Long Can A Sore Throat Last?

-If a viral infection is the reason behind your problem of sore throat, expect it to last for at least 5-7 days.
-Infections that are bacterial in nature can be cured in 3-4 days.
-If you are on a healthy diet and drink plenty of fluids, you can get rid of a sore throat quicker with the use of a good essential oil treatment.
+If a viral infection is the reason behind your problem of a sore throat, expect it to last for at least 5-7 days.
+Infections that are bacterial in nature can be cured in 3-5 days.
+If you are on a healthy diet and drink plenty of fluids, you can get rid of a sore throat quicker with natural remedies.

 When Is The Right Time To See A Doctor?

 Most sore throats do not require medical attention.
-However, get in touch with your doctor if the problem is persistent and if you’ve any of the following symptoms:
+However, get in touch with your doctor if the problem is persistent and if you have any of the following symptoms:

 - Joint pain